opendocsg/slw-judgments-backfill/2016_SGHC_131/report.md

 _Whether the Allegedly Infringing Signs are similar to the LATISSE mark_

-28     The proper approach to the assessment of the similarity between an allegedly infringing sign and a registered mark (“the similarity of marks inquiry”) was summarised by the Court of Appeal in _Hai Tong Co (Pte) Ltd v Ventree Singapore Pte Ltd and another and another appeal_ [2013] 2 SLR 941 (“ _Hai Tong_ ”) at [40].
+28     The proper approach to the assessment of the similarity between an allegedly infringing sign and a registered mark (“the similarity of marks inquiry”) was summarised by the Court of Appeal in _Hai Tong Co (Pte) Ltd v Ventree Singapore Pte Ltd and another and another appeal_ <span class="citation">[2013] 2 SLR 941</span> (“ _Hai Tong_ ”) at [40].
 The court will consider the visual, aural and conceptual similarities between the mark and the sign.
 The relative significance of such similarities will depend on the facts of the case, including the nature of goods and types of marks involved.

 29     It is well established that no single aspect of similarity is always sufficient or necessary for an ultimate finding of similarity between the mark and the sign.
 The marks or signs will be assessed “mark for mark”, without taking extraneous matters into account.
 The court will adopt the viewpoint of the average consumer who exercises some care and a measure of good sense in making purchases, not that of an unthinking person in a hurry.
 The courts have also recognised that it is usually appropriate to take into account the fact that the average consumer has imperfect recollection.
 It will, in appropriate cases, pay particular attention to the dominant features of the marks or signs on the perception of the average consumer.

-30     Further, as was held in _Rovio Entertainment Ltd v Kimanis Food Industries Sdn Bhd_ [2015] SGHC 216 (“ _Rovio Entertainment_ ”) at [77], the similarity of marks inquiry is “more a matter of feel than science”.
-To this end, the comment of the Court of Appeal in _Staywell Hospitality Group Pty Ltd v Starwood Hotels & Resorts Worldwide, Inc and another and another appeal_ [2014] 1 SLR 911 (“ _Staywell_ ”) at [17] bears repeating: the comparison between the marks is “ultimately and inevitably a matter of impression rather than one that can be resolved as a quantitative or mechanistic exercise”.
+30     Further, as was held in _Rovio Entertainment Ltd v Kimanis Food Industries Sdn Bhd_ <span class="citation">[2015] SGHC 216</span> (“ _Rovio Entertainment_ ”) at [77], the similarity of marks inquiry is “more a matter of feel than science”.
+To this end, the comment of the Court of Appeal in _Staywell Hospitality Group Pty Ltd v Starwood Hotels & Resorts Worldwide, Inc and another and another appeal_ <span class="citation">[2014] 1 SLR 911</span> (“ _Staywell_ ”) at [17] bears repeating: the comparison between the marks is “ultimately and inevitably a matter of impression rather than one that can be resolved as a quantitative or mechanistic exercise”.

 31     I will begin by considering who the “average consumer” in the present case is.
 I will then consider the three aspects of the similarity of marks inquiry, before coming to a conclusion on whether the Allegedly Infringing Signs are similar to the LATISSE mark.